robinagandhi/swa/README.md

-# CYBR 8420 Software Assurance @ UNO
+# Software Assurance @ UNO (CYBR/CSCI 8420)
 This repository includes all contents related to CYBR 8420 Software Assurance course at The University of Nebraska Omaha.

 # Course Author
 [Robin A. Gandhi](http://faculty.ist.unomaha.edu/rgandhi/)

 # Course access
-This is an course uses Github Pages using Jekyll themes and remark.js for publishing instructional content.
-The Course Github pages are available here: [https://robinagandhi.github.io/swa](https://robinagandhi.github.io/swa)
+This course uses Github Pages using Jekyll themes and remark.js for publishing instructional content.
+Course materials can be browsed here: [https://robinagandhi.github.io/swa](https://robinagandhi.github.io/swa)

 # How to Clone this Repo